-Warren Brady is a Principal Consultant based in Louisiana with more than 25 years of experience focused on the assessment and remediation of industrial, municipal, and federal sites contaminated with metals, chlorinated solvents, and fuel hydrocarbons.
+Warren Brady is a Senior Principal Consultant based in Louisiana with more than 25 years of experience focused on the assessment and remediation of industrial, municipal, and federal sites contaminated with metals, chlorinated solvents, and fuel hydrocarbons.
 He specializes in geochemical analysis and remedial systems design at sites impacted by metals, inorganics, and organics.

 His consulting experience includes assessment, risk evaluation, and remedial design for the municipal solid waste, aerospace, power, chemical and vinyl manufacturing, and fertilizer industries nationwide.
 For the fertilizer industry, Warren consults clients regarding the assessment and remediation of environmental issues arising from nitrogen, phosphorous, metals, and low-level radioactivity associated with the use of fertilizers.